 - To make the icing, whisk together the liquid coconut oil, coconut powder sugar, lemon juice and cinnamon to form a smooth paste.
 With a brush, coat the top of the apples.

-- Placed in an airtight container in the refrigerator, this pie will keep for a week.
+- Placed in an airtight container in the refrigerator, this No-Bake Apple pie will keep for a week.